ceramicnetwork/CIPs/README.md

 # Ceramic Improvement Proposals (CIPs)

-Ceramic Improvement Proposals (CIPs) describe standards for the Ceramic platform, including core protocol specifications, client APIs, and document standards.
-This document describes the end-to-end process for contributors to take their CIP from idea to finalization.
+Ceramic Improvement Proposals (CIPs) are standards for the Ceramic platform, including core protocol specifications, client APIs, doctypes, and document standards.
+This document describes the end-to-end process for creating a CIP.
 This process was initially defined in [CIP-1]().

 # Contributing